lcbarnett/fLZc/README.md

 # fLZc
-Fast Lempil-Ziv complexity library in C, with MATLAB interface
+Fast Lempel-Ziv complexity library in C, with MATLAB interface